February 12 2021 – Diana L

 The acid found in food such as citrus fruits, candy, soft drinks, tomato sauce, wine, and vinegar can weaken tooth enamel, making your teeth susceptible to staining.
 And of course, coffee has long been known to make your teeth vulnerable to stains by other foods, by altering the mouth's overall pH balance.

 Some studies suggest that adding a splash of milk or cream to your tea may reduce the tendency of green tea to stain your teeth.
 Raw veggies can also create a protective oral environment that may help protect teeth from staining.
 But if veggies aren't pairing well with your cup, just remember to brush your teeth afterward to help reduce the risk of staining.

 Does green tea or black tea have more caffeine?

-The difference between green tea and black tea starts with how the leaves are processed.
+The difference in the level of caffeine between green tea and black tea starts with how the leaves are processed.
 Black tea leaves are first rolled and then exposed to air to allow the leaves to oxidize, while green tea leaves are processed to prevent oxidation.

 Due to the higher degree of fermentation, black tea has more caffeine than green tea.
 Green tea contains about 35 mg per 8-ounce cup on average.
 Caffeine levels of black tea can vary depending on the type of tea ranging from 39–109 mg per 8 ounces.